 Inside, visitors can stroll to the park’s trails shrouded with nature’s quietness, only broken by the sound of singing birds.
-The birds roam around the park, can be seen anywhere else in the trail and boardwalks.
+The birds roam around the park and can be seen anywhere else on the trail and boardwalks.

 Like the Maison du Grand Site de France de la Camargue Gardoise, this could be another fun activity that you can do with your family.

-I think not only kids will enjoy the park but also us, adults!
+I think not only kids will enjoy the park but also us adults!
 Nature has its way of refreshing our minds.
-Sightseeing and birdwatching could definitely help us be amused and forget the problems we have in our minds.
+Sightseeing and birdwatching could definitely help us be amused and forget our problems in our minds.